-We also offer St. Luke’s facilities for local groups that need a place to meet, such as the Girl Scouts, neighborhood associations, and Narcotics Anonymous.
-A donation for using the facilities is optional.
+We also offer St. Luke’s facilities for local groups that need a place to meet, such as the Girl Scouts, neighborhood associations, and Narcotics and Alcoholics Anonymous.
+A donation for using the facilities is optional and always greatly appreciated.

 We enjoy searching for God’s wisdom together.
 St. Luke’s provides Biblical education through small-group Bible studies and children’s Sunday school, as well as seasonal programs like summer theology studies and Lenten soup suppers.

 Without understanding how the story of the Bible develops, it’s easy to get bogged down and confused.
 Pastor Brian explains how it all fits together and presents a clear message that we can apply to our daily lives.